-The amount of nudity we see in television and film is astronomically higher than ever before.
-Shows like Game of Thrones and Girls show stars in the buff on almost a weekly basis.
-While scenes involving nudity have been relegated to "gratuitous" and "pornographic" in the past, the purpose and discussion behind those scenes is starting to change.
-Now, nude scenes can be viewed as empowering, poignant, and even necessary to storytelling for these films and TV shows.
-But that doesn't necessarily mean the Hollywood landscape has been scrubbed clean of its blatantly titillating nude scenes either, especially in regards to women.
+The amount of nudity in television and film is astronomically higher than ever before.
+Shows like Game of Thrones and Girls showed stars in the buff on an almost weekly basis.
+While scenes involving baring it all have been relegated to "gratuitous" in the past, the purpose and discussion behind those scenes is changing.
+Now, naked scenes can be viewed as empowering, poignant, and even necessary to storytelling for these films and TV shows.
+But that doesn't necessarily mean the Hollywood landscape has been scrubbed clean of blatantly titillating scenes either, especially regarding women.

-Emilia Clarke has been pretty vocal about her nude scenes in Game of Thrones.
-But she's also been relatively flip-floppy on her stance on them.
-After Season 4 of Game of Thrones, Clarke vowed to never do a nude scene for the show again.
-She told interviewers in 2015 that "sex scenes should be more subtle," saying that she'd be participating in fewer of them in upcoming seasons of the show.
+Emilia Clarke has been pretty vocal about her scenes in Game of Thrones, but she's also been ambivalent about n her stance on them.
+After Season 4 of Game of Thrones, Clarke vowed never to get naked for the show again.
+She told interviewers in 2015 that "sex scenes should be more subtle," saying she'd be participating in fewer of them in upcoming seasons of the show.
 "I'm British, so I cringe at that sort of thing anyway.
 I can't stand it," she added.

 Clarke clarified her statements later, claiming they were taken out of context.
 "Sometimes explicit scenes are required and make sense for the characters/story, as they do in Westeros.
 If it’s gratuitous for gratuitous sake, then I will discuss with a director on how to make it more subtle," she said.

-Clarke recently received criticism after appearing fully nude again in a recent Game of Thrones episode.
+Clarke then received criticism after baring it all again in a subsequent Game of Thrones episode.
 She defended the scene, saying: "I personally have had a lot of [criticism] where people are like, 'Oh, the chick who takes her clothes off,' as a kind of derogatory thing, and I'm like, 'Excuse me, [those scenes] couldn't be more empowering.'
 The fact that I'm naked is just like a 'screw you' to all the haters, do you know what I mean?"

-Hands down one of the most memorable scenes in James Cameron's Titanic is Kate Winslet's nude drawing scene.
+One of the most memorable scenes in James Cameron's Titanic is Kate Winslet's drawing scene.
 And although the film legitimized her acting career, Winslet sometimes regrets having agreed to that scene.
-To this day, Winslet claims that people still approach her on the street asking her to sign the film's nude drawing.
+To this day, Winslet claims that people still approach her on the street asking her to sign the film's drawing.

-Natalie Portman, albeit nervous, was not necessarily opposed to on-screen nudity.
+Natalie Portman, albeit nervous, was not necessarily opposed to baring it all on camera.
 But after her naked scenes ended up all over adult websites, the actress felt much more opinionated on the issue:

-"It really depressed me that half of every review on the film was about the nudity.
+"It really depressed me that half of every review on the film was about [my scenes.]
 It made me think I shouldn't have done it.
-I'm not prudish about nudity.
+I'm not prudish about [it.]
 I think it's beautiful in films, and sex is such a big part of life.
 My issue is that I feel it takes something away from what you're doing when the focus is put on the wrong thing."

 Jennifer Lawrence had to film some pretty intimate scenes for the 2018 spy thriller Red Sparrow.
-She described going nude as awkward at first, but then empowering:
+She described going naked as awkward at first, but then empowering: